 *I also have another mystery shop available that I have to personally refer you for, so if you are interested in this please send me your details and I’ll pass them along!*

-Don’t I have to do loads of them?
+Do I have to do loads of mystery shopping assignments?

-I have done the following mystery shops with my daughter:
+I have done some of the following mystery shops with my daughter: